 The power of the wind was harnessed more than two thousand years ago by simple wind turbines made of wood and cloth for the purpose of grinding grain or irrigating fields.
 Today, wind plays an essential role in sustainable power generation from renewable sources.
 The technology used to generate energy from wind power has advanced significantly, especially since the turn of the millennium.
 Modern wind turbines are complex, computer-controlled, large-scale power generation systems and can be found spinning in numerous countries around the world.
 China, the United States, and Germany lead in terms of the number of installed systems, followed by India and Spain.

 Global installed wind power capacity has increased over the past twenty years from 24 gigawatts to 837 gigawatts in 2021.
-Although wind turbines currently cover only about 7 % of global electricity demand, studies forecast a possible increase to up to 20 % by 2030.
+Although wind turbines currently cover only about 7 percent of global electricity demand, studies forecast a possible increase to up to 20 percent by 2030.
 In fact, capacity could grow to more than 3,000 gigawatts by 2050, covering one-third of global energy needs.
 Alongside solar power, wind power therefore plays a key role in reducing carbon emissions from energy generation and is an important component and growth market for a climate-neutral future.

 High-tech materials to increase the performance of modern wind turbines